-In some countries, tap water is so bad that you cannot even wash your mouth with it.
+In some countries, tap water is so bad that you cannot even wash your mouth.

-Be careful about it, do your research or simply ask about your accommodation and make sure to don't forget it during your vacation.
+Be careful, do your research or ask about your accommodation and don't forget it during your vacation.

 13. Avoid fruits without the skin and fresh veggies:

-If the tap water is so bad, keep in mind that fruits and veggies are going to be washed with that water.
+If the tap water is so bad, keep in mind that fruits and veggies will be washed with that water.

 14. Drink camomile tea: